MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-company-data.md

 1. Review the overview and then select **Next**.

-1. Select the **Customer data set** and choose the entity containing the addresses you want to enrich.
-You can select the *Customer* entity to enrich addresses in all your customer profiles or select a segment entity to enrich addresses only in customer profiles contained in that segment.
+1. Select the **Customer data set** and choose the profile or segment you want to enrich.
+The *Customer* entity enriches all your customer profiles whereas a segment enriches only customer profiles contained in that segment.

 1. Select which type of fields from your company profiles should be used for matching with Microsoft’s compiled company data.
 This selection will affect the mapping fields you have access to in the next step.